Skip to main content

 Back to Bills

-S-4At third reading in the Senate
+S-4At second reading in the House of Commons

 Bill S-4 — Law to Update Rules on Energy Saving